Ruth2014/bio2092/04_Microbial_genomics/README.md

 Clicking on the SAMEA4501278 link brings us to a page that says the sample name is NG1.
 On the other hand, there is a link to BioProject accession PRJEB15857 and clicking the link to this BioProject reveals some information about the project.
-In fact this project [has been published](https://www.ncbi.nlm.nih.gov/pubmed/?term=28926571)).
+In fact a paper about this project [has been published](https://www.ncbi.nlm.nih.gov/pubmed/?term=28926571)).

   FastQ file name | Sample name | Sequencing platform | Brief description of research project